Marie Bugnet Rose flowers

 A true heritage shrub rose which is covered in fragrant double white flowers in early summer; compact, mounded habit, considered one of the hardiest and resistant to disease, renowned for its fragrance; all roses need full sun and well-drained soil

 Marie Bugnet Rose is draped in stunning fragrant white flowers with yellow eyes at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.
 The red stems can be quite attractive.

 Marie Bugnet Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.